 This section provides a comprehensive framework and description of all aspects of the proposed project.
-It should be succinct, self-explanatory and well organized so that reviewers can understand the proposed project.
+It should be succinct, self-explanatory, consistent with forms and attachments, and well organized so that reviewers can understand the proposed project.

 Successful applications will contain the information below.
 Please use the following section headers for the narrative:

-PURPOSE AND NEED -

-- Briefly describe institutional alignment with NFLP purpose; consider alignment of institutional mission with HRSA aim to improve the health of underserved and vulnerable populations by strengthening the health workforce and connecting skilled professionals to communities in need. - 2.
-Describe the need for more qualified nurse faculty within the institution's service populations and area.
-Identify the pipeline of nurse candidates (including student characteristics and financial aid needs) that feed your institution's advanced education nursing degree programs.
-Describe how your students will benefit from this program and how your graduates impact the health workforce locally and nationally. - RESPONSE TO PROGRAM PURPOSE This section includes 3 sub-sections - (a) Methodology/Approach; (b) Work Plan; and (c) Resolution of Challenges:
+- PURPOSE AND NEED - Briefly describe institutional alignment with NFLP purpose; consider alignment of institutional mission with HRSA.
+Demonstrate how you will aim to improve the health of underserved and vulnerable populations by strengthening the health workforce and connecting skilled professionals to communities in need. - Describe the need for more qualified nurse faculty within the institution's service populations and area.
+Identify the pipeline of nurse candidates that feed your institution's advanced education nursing degree programs.
+Describe how your students will benefit from this program and how your graduates impact the health workforce locally and nationally. - RESPONSE TO PROGRAM PURPOSE This section includes three subsections - (a) Methodology/Approach; (b) Work Plan; and (c) Resolution of Challenges. - (a) METHODOLOGY/APPROACH

-(a) METHODOLOGY/APPROACH -

-In this section, you must propose the methods that will be used to address the program requirements and expectations in this NOFO.
+In this section, you must propose the methods you will use to address the program agreement and expectations in this NOFO.

-- 1. Establish and maintain a student loan fund: - 2.
+- 1. Establish and maintain a student loan fund; - 2.
 Contribute an amount equal to not less than one-ninth the FCC; - 3.
-Provide loans from the fund only to students pursuing a course of study in an advanced education nursing degree program that prepares them to become qualified nurse faculty; - 4.
-Provide cancelation of up to 85 percent of any such loan (plus interest thereon) according to the schedule outlined in the Agreement to Participate in the Nurse Faculty Loan Program (See Appendix A of this funding opportunity); and - 5.
-Collect of principal and interest on all loans made from the above NFLP student loan fund (and any other earnings of the fund).
+Provide loans from the fund only to students pursuing a course of study in an advanced education nursing degree program that prepares them to become qualified nurse faculty; - Provide cancelation of up to 85 percent of any such loan (plus interest thereon) according to the schedule outlined in the Agreement to Participate in the Nurse Faculty Loan Program (See Appendix A of this funding opportunity); and - 5.
+Collect principal and interest on all loans made from the above NFLP student loan fund (and any other earnings of the fund) for deposit in the fund. - a.
+More information about the administration of these requirements are available at: